Code-Institute-Submissions/DentalCare/README.md

 ### Test-Case: Testimonials Page
 1. The testimonials page should appear with the navigation bar across the top.
-2. The first item on the testimonials page should be the Testimonialsheading with its corresponding speech bubble icon on the left hand side.
+2. The next item on the testimonials page should be the Testimonials heading with its corresponding speech bubble icon on the left hand side.
 3. Beneath the heading you should see a short introduction to the testimonials.
 4. Below the introduction there should be a fade in fade out separator with "Details" in the middle.
 5. The customer images should appear as the next items on left to right (on desktop) **Sarah Cooper**, **Martin Hughes** and **Molly Jameson**.